lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 The accessibility score is not perfect due to "Background and foreground colors do not have a sufficient contrast ratio", which is a result of the theme's styling.
 If you don’t mind this, the theme performs very well in Lighthouse.
 A high-contrast version is planned.

-You can also check the live demo’s performance on PageSpeed Insights: [https://pagespeed.web.dev/](https://pagespeed.web.dev/)
+You can also check the live demo’s performance on :link[PageSpeed Insights]{id=https://pagespeed.web.dev/}

 ### About SEO and Accessibility

-The SEO functionality of the theme is enhanced by integrating the official [@astrojs/sitemap](https://www.npmjs.com/package/@astrojs/sitemap) and the third-party [astro-robots-txt](https://github.com/alextim/astro-lib/tree/main/packages/astro-robots-txt), which automatically generate `sitemap.xml` and `robots.txt` files, respectively.
+The SEO functionality of the theme is enhanced by integrating the official :link{id=@astrojs/sitemap} and the third-party :link[astro-robots-txt]{id=https://github.com/alextim/astro-lib/tree/main/packages/astro-robots-txt .github}, which automatically generate `sitemap.xml` and `robots.txt` files, respectively.
 Additionally,  the theme can generate and configure [Google JSON-LD Structured Data](https://developers.google.com/search/docs/appearance/structured-data/intro-structured-data) in the page headers for different types of content, helping search engines better understand and display your site's information accurately.

-As for accessibility, the theme is tested using the [Sa11y](https://sa11y.netlify.app/) tool, making it easy for you to check your content --- _a simple yet effective assistant_.
+As for accessibility, the theme is tested using the :link[Sa11y]{id=ryersondmp/sa11y} tool, making it easy for you to check your content — _a simple yet effective assistant_.

 ### Revert from `pnpm` to `npm` or `yarn`